PulexIrritans/Book-DB-Backend/learnings.md

 # Making the Schema type-save
 Means that I explicitly define what values are required for setting up a new item and what default values might be.
 I decided to use "null" for no given pages and empty string for description.
 What is the best practice here if there is no sensible default value.
+Inserted basic error handling for find by id.

+# Install express